 - Earn community service hours

-- Educate members of your community on important issues
+- Educate members of their community on important issues

-- Gain access to exclusive Miami Waterkeeper events & activities
+- Gain access to exclusive Miami Waterkeeper events and activities

-3) Civic Engagement: Using Law, Science, & Policy to Make a Difference
+- Civic Engagement & Environmental Justice: Using Law, Science, and Policy to Make a Difference

 Who Can Apply?